happi/theBeamBook/README.md

 For larger rewrites check the status of the chapter and check the issues to see if someone is likely to be working on that chapter right now.
-If some one else is working on the chapter try to contact that person before doing a major rewrite.
+If someone else is working on the chapter try to contact that person before doing a major rewrite.
 Otherwise either just go ahead and do the rewrite and do a pull request or start by opening an issue declaring what you intend to do.